zasuh/htcsimpledata/README.md

 ### February 25th 2018 ###
-- DESIGN a function that consumes a string and determines whether its length is less than 5 using the recipe:
+- DESIGN a function that consumes a string and determines whether its length is less than 5 using the function recipe:
 ```
 ;; String -> Boolean
 ;; Compares the string length to 5 characters and outputs true or false